How do pet trackers work?

 So why have a Microchip implanted?
 Because it is almost irremovable and will help locate your lost pet back to you should it be found by SPCA or your local vet.
 But question is, what if your pet goes missing and is never found?
 What if you could find your pet before it’s too late?
 This is where other types of tracking technology come into play.

-Global Positioning System (GPS) & GSM – Just like a smartphone, a GPS tracker requires GPS and GSM(Cellphone coverage) signals to work.
+Global Positioning System (GPS) & GSM – Just like a smartphone, a GPS tracker requires GPS and GSM(Mobile coverage) signals to work.
 So think of a GPS tracker like a smartphone for your pet, where if a smartphone works, so will the tracker.
 This also means each tracker requires it's own SIM card like a phone.

 Real time GPS Trackers also require 5 major components and parts to work.
 Which is why a GPS tracking implant does not exist, unless you want a rather large item implanted in your pet.